insiders-collective/post-utilities-kit/README.md

 # Insiders Collective Post Utilities Kit

-Duplicates posts and sets them to Draft for editing.
+* Duplicates posts and sets them to Draft for editing.
 Redirects to canonical URL when in Draft.
 Duplicates get end dates, and after that date reverts to Draft.

+* Offers a Redirect field.
+If the epxiration date passes and the field has a valid URL, the browser will redirect to that URL

 ## Installation